Simogh67/Automate-Data-Pipelines-with-Airflow/README.md

 # Automate-Data-Pipelines-with-Airflow

-This project leverages Apache Airflow to create a data pipeline that are dynamic and

-built from reusable tasks, can be monitored, and allow easy backfills.
+This project leverages Apache Airflow to create a data pipeline that is dynamic and built from reusable tasks, can be monitored, and allow easy backfills.

 The dataset is comprised of two different datasets called log and song datasets reside in S3 buckets.